 TanStack Start React

-Learn how to set up TanStack Start React with Sentry.
+Learn how to set up and configure Sentry in your TanStack Start React application, capturing your first errors, and viewing them in Sentry.

 You need: